ajorians/nTwoDigits/README.md

 Use the - and + keys to undo and redo your moves.

 Extra levels:
 This program works with external level files!
 There is only a sample level included.
 Extra level files which can be placed in any folder on the calculator.
 A subfolder is a great place to put them.
-When you first ran nTwoDigits-sdl.png.tns it registered the extension 'twodigits' and so because the levels have the extension 'twodigits' at the end it is associated with the nTwoDigits-sdl program.
+When you first ran nTwoDigits-sdl.png.tns it registered the extension 'two' and so because the levels have the extension 'two' at the end it is associated with the nTwoDigits-sdl program.
 Let me know if you'd be interested in a level editor or additional levels!
 The make-up of a level is rather simple; and so if you take a look at the source and/or the level file you'll probably be able to figure it out.

 Source:
 I included my source.
 I programmed with C.  It uses nSDL as well as the ndless Software Development Kit.